SveenLab/MiniCN/README.md

 ## Copy Number Alteration Caller for Small Targeted Panels

-MiniCN is a lightweight pipeline for gene copy-number calling on small, amplicon-based targeted panels (\< 1 Mb) using GATK-like coverage files.
+MiniCN is a lightweight pipeline for DNA copy number calling on small, amplicon-based targeted sequencing panels (\< 1 Mb) using GATK-like coverage files.
 It supports either matched tumor–normal pairs or a pool-of-normals (PON) for coverage normalization.

-MiniCN was originally created for a \~20-gene panel (\~60 kb) with amplicons covering full exons, and introns for a subset of the genes.
+MiniCN was originally created for a gene panel (\~60 kb) with amplicons covering the full coding regions of \~20 genes, and introns for only a subset of the genes.

 ## Installation